UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS6/ps6-emo.md

 auc_x_voted_mv = auc(voted_mv_accuracy$vote96, voted_mv_accuracy$pred)
 ```

-The multivariate model has a proportional error reduction of 48.5488127% over the useless-classifier model.
-This is not as high an improvement as we saw with the bivariate model.
+The multivariate model has a proportional error reduction of `PRE(logit_voted_mv) * 100`% over the useless-classifier model.
+This is a greater reduction than we saw with the bivariate model.

 ![](ps6-emo_files/figure-markdown_github/amv_r_vs_threshold_plot-1.png)